el3um4s/strani-anelli-blog/_posts/2023/2023-12-04-using-typescript-and-svelte-in-construct/2023-12-04-using-typescript-and-svelte-in-construct.md

 Remember the purpose of this tutorial: creating a button that counts clicks.
 In other words, replicating a basic example.

 To do this, the first thing to do is create a folder to save the Svelte-related files.
-I'll creatively call this folder `Svelte`.
+I'll be creative and call this folder `Svelte`.
 From within it, I open a terminal and use the command:

 ```bash
 npm create vite@latest